Pisa - baptistry

 Pisa – Piazza del Duomo

-Piazza del Duomo was an open grassy space with buildings surrounding and walling it.
+Piazza del Duomo was an open grassy space with buildings surrounding it like a wall.
 Four magnificent structures were in the piazza – the Baptistry, the Cathedral, the Leaning Tower, and the cloistered cemetery.
 We entered the piazza through one of the arched gateways – Porta Nuova.
 The baptistry was closest to the entrance and the leaning bell tower was on the farthest side.

 Baptistry of San Giovanni

 The cathedral was built forming the shape of a cross.
-Its architectural design was Romanesque and similar to the other structures in the piazza.
+Its architectural design was Romanesque and similar to the other structures in Pisa.
 The characteristic symmetry and rounded arches were unmistakable.
 Inside the cathedral, it was cavernous and was as intricately designed as similar buildings we saw in Italy.

 Surrounding the Leaning Tower of Pisa were scores of people trying to pose for a good photograph.
 I guess the most popular pose was “the push”.
 This was followed by “the finger poke” or “the finger pinch” off the tower top.
-It was fun watching successive groups of people do the same pose.
+It was fun watching successive groups of people do the same pose in Pisa.

-We spent one hour exploring and seeing the buildings and art works.
+We spent one hour exploring and seeing the buildings and art works in Pisa.
 In the end, we wished we could have had more time and explored at a more leisurely pace.
 We hope to be back in the future.
 The next stop of the tour was the medieval town of San Gimignano.

 2 comments